-Jack whispered, “What song are you talking about, or is this all bull shit?”
+Jack whispers, “What song are you talking about, or is this all bull shit?”

 “Dakota, our band.
 Nina wrote the song but we told her it wasn’t rock n roll.”

-“Oh, yeah,” He looked at me.
-We put our arms around each other and sang to the suits:
+“Oh, yeah,” He looks at me.
+We put our arms around each other and sing to the suits:

 “If I can make it there, I’ll make it anywhere.
 It’s up to you, New York, New York.”

-“Okay, okay,” they shook their heads and waved us away.
+“Okay, okay,” they shake their heads and wave us away.
 “Have Marty call us.
 And Edgar better get to eat with Elton.

 “Tell him, Dan Tana’s at ten tonight.
 Elton will expect him.
 Tell him to bring a bottle of Seagram’s.”

 We rushed out of the screening room and found an empty office.
-I dialed the set in New York, while Jack called Daddy to stay ahead of the shit-storm.
-After twenty rings someone finally answered on the set.
-They went and found Nina.
-She sounded down.
+I dial the set in New York, while Jack calls Daddy to stay ahead of the shit-storm.
+After twenty rings someone finally answers on the set.
+They go and find Nina.
+She sounds down.

 “Marty’s a jerk.
 He banned Jules from the set.”